Andriy045/csdt2024ki48andriysopinka21/README.md

-Info
-About repository
-This repository created for course "Computer systems automated design" of Lviv Polytechnic National University
+Repository Information This repository was created for the tic-tac-toe game project.
+From the subject "Computer systems of automated design" NU "Lviv Polytechnic"

-Task
-The point of this course is to create a simple game using hardware and software.
-The hardware should act as a server and process requests from software by UART.
+The task of the project is to create a game using hardware and software.
+The hardware must act as a server and handle requests from the software via the UART.

-Student
-Number	Student	Task	Config format
-21 Sopinka Andriy	tic-tac-toe (unlimited board)	XML Project details
-Communication schema drawing Details about technology, program language, and Hardware that will be used in next tasks.
+Student Number Student Assignment Configuration Format 21 Sopinka Andrii Tick-Toe (Unlimited Board) XML Project Details Communication Schematic Drawing Details about the technology, programming language, and hardware that will be used in the following assignments.

-Software
-The frontend part of application will be written using Angular 2 with Ngrx as a Single page application(SPA).
-Programing language - TypeScript
+The front end and software of the application is written using Angular 2 with Ngrx as a single page application (SPA).
+The programming language is TypeScript

-Middleware
-In order to combine the frontend and the hardware, spring boot will be used, which will process requests from the Angular, transfer them to Arduino and send the response back.
-Programing language - Java
+To connect the software and interface, I used Spring Boot, which will handle the requests from Angular, pass them to the Arduino, and send the response back.
+The programming language is Java

-Hardware
-Raspberry Pi PICO will be used as a server.
-Programing language - C++, Framework - Arduino
+Raspberry Pi PICO hardware is used as a server.
+Programming language - C++, Framework - Arduino

-DevOps
-Ansible and Jenkins will be used to simplify and automate build and deploy.
-Frontend and Backend will be conterised with docker
+DevOps Ansible and Jenkins will be used to simplify and automate build and deployment.
+Frontend and Backend will be combined with docker

-Run
-Info how to build and run application

-IWNIL_client
+Run Information about creating and running the program

-Dont forget to change the address of server in environment.ts
+IWNIL_client Don't forget to change the server address in environment.ts

-Local run
-Required node v16 or higher

-ng serve
-or

-npm run start
-Docker
-cd src/iwnil_client
-docker build -t <youruser>/iwnil-client:${package.json.version} .
-docker run -d -p 80:80 --restart=always --name=iwnil-client <youruser>/iwnil-client:${package.json.version}
-IWNIL_backend
-Local run
-Required maven

-cd src/iwnil_backend
-mvn spring-boot:run -f pom.xml
-Docker
-cd src/iwnil_backend
-mvn spring-boot:build-image -f pom.xml
-docker run -d -p 9000:9000 -devices /dev/ttyUSB0:/dev/ttyUSB0 iwnil-backend:<version>
-Raspberry Pi PICO
-Hold the BOOTSEL button on board
-Plug in a micro usb cable
-Release the button when board will appear in list of devices on your PC Move a firmware.uf2 file to RPI-RP2
-Ready
-MongoDB
-Required CPU with AVX support othervise use mongo:4.4.6 or lower

-docker run -e MONGO_INITDB_ROOT_USERNAME=mongodb -e MONGO_INITDB_ROOT_PASSWORD=mongodb -p 27017:27017 -d mongo Documentation
-All documentation is in the docs branch You can download it using the following command:

-git clone -b docs https://github.com/dimoybiyca/csdt2024ki49kryvyidmytro13.git IWNIL_client
-Documentation for Angular client was generated with compdoc utility You can view it by opening index.html file by any browser at docs/iwnil-client folder

-IWNIL_backend
-Documentation for Spring Boot was generated with Javadoc utility You can view it by opening index.html file by any browser at docs/iwnil-backend folder

-Also was generated API documentation using swagger and api-docs Accesible only when server is running
+Local launch.
+Node version 16 or higher is required

 swagger: http:localhost:9000/swagger-ui
 api-docs: http:localhost:9000/api-docs